juhaj77/photo-gallery/README.md

 # The Image Gallery With Upload Feature
 Stores images to MongoDB utilizing multer.
-This solution is easy to extend to uploading multiple files at once. **_Todo: 1. gridFS for bigger than 16Mb pics.
-2. elegant navigation for overflowed images._**
+This solution is easy to extend to uploading multiple files at once. **_Todo: 1. gridFS for bigger than 16Mb pics._**

 ### try it
 [app on render](https://photo-gallery-mwyi.onrender.com/)